 The EDCA realizes the contention-based access of the HCF as illustrated in Figure 1.
 It is used to provide differentiated services.
 In order to support QoS, the EDCA introduces four Access Categories (ACs).
-Each AC has a corresponding backoff entity.
-The four backoff entities of a QSTA operate in parallel and realize the contention-based access corresponding to the respective AC.
-The four ACs of 802.11e are AC\BK ("background"), AC\BE ("best effort"), AC\VI ("video") and AC\VO ("voice").
-They are derived from the user priorities from Annex H.2 of IEEE 802.1D [13].
-The prioritization between the four backoff entities is realized through different AC specific parameters in the following denoted as EDCA parameters set.
+Each AC has a corresponding backoff entity as illustrated in Figure 2.
+The four backoff entities of an 802.11e station operate in parallel and realize the contention-based access corresponding to the respective AC.
+The four ACs of 802.11e, namely AC\BK ("background"), AC BE ("best effort"), AC VI ("video") and AC VO ("voice"), result from a mapping of the user priorities from Annex H.2 of IEEE 802.1D [9], as also illustrated in Figure 2.
+The prioritization between the four backoff entities is realized through different AC-specific parameters in the following denoted as set of EDCA parameters.
 These EDCA parameter sets modify the backoff process with individual interframe spaces and contention window sizes per AC introducing a probability-based prioritization as explained next.

-The EDCA parameters of each backoff entity are

-defined by the HC and may be adapted over time.
+The EDCA parameters of each backoff entity are defined by the HC and may be adapted over time.
 Default values for the EDCA parameters are given in Table 1.
 Only a QAP may change these parameters according to the traffic within the QBSS.
 The EDCA parameters are broadcasted therefore via information fields in the beacon frames.
 Identical EDCA parameters must be used by all backoff entities with the same AC within a QBSS in order to enable this centrally controlled prioritization.
 In case of an independent QBSS, i.e., in the absence of an access point, the beacon holder is responsible for defining the sets of EDCA parameters.

-Within a QSTA, each backoff entity individually contends for obtaining a TXOP.
+Each backoff entity within a QSTA individually contends for obtaining a TXOP.
 When multiple backoff entities of a QSTA try a parallel access to the same slot an internal virtual collisions resolution is performed: The backoff entity with the highest AC transmits, while the other backoff entities act as if a collision occurred.
 Nevertheless, the transmission attempt of the highest AC may collide with frames from other stations.